 Next we choose a $C^{2}$-small $(H_{t}, \varphi)$ such that $L\cap \varphi(L)$ is transversal.
 Then the cohomology

-is well-defined for $(\mathfrak{b}=K, \rho)$.
+is well-defined for $(\mathfrak{b}=wK, \rho)$.
 We can construct chain maps between the two theories $HF_{cy}(L; (\mathfrak{b}, \rho))$ and $HF_{int, cy}((L, \rho), (\varphi(L), \rho); K)$.
 In the case of genuine Floer cohomology with bulk deformations, the chain maps are constructed in Section 8 \cite{FOOO2}.
 So we combine the proof therein with the special case when the domain has one interior hole in the previous subsection, to get the chain maps and chain homotopies with new energy estimates.
-Note that $H_{t}$ is $C^{2}$-small, the Condition 1.1 is preserved and $\varphi_{t}(L)\cap S$ is always empty.
+Note that $H_{t}$ is $C^{2}$-small, there exists a $J'$ for $\varphi(L)$ to satisfy Condition \ref{condition} and $J'$ is in the same component with $J$ which makes $L$ satisfy Condition \ref{condition}.
+Moreover $\varphi(L)\cap S$ is empty.
 Hence the discussion in previous subsections all works.
 Then we obtain that

 where $\abs{E'-E_{i}}< \norm{H_{t}}_{X}+2\norm{H_{t}}_{S}$ for all $i$.
 That is, under the small perturbation $H_{t}$ the torsion exponents are also slightly perturbed, by the amount of some Hofer norms.